Network compression with configuration models and the minimum description length: Introduction

-The intuition motivating this analysis is that a smaller random network ensemble means a better representation of the original network data.
+The intuition motivating our analysis is that a smaller random network ensemble means a better representation of a network data set.
 Each network model defines a subset of the entire space of all possible network structures.
-A small ensemble size for the model means a smaller subset and therefore smaller distances between any given random networks from the ensemble and the original network data.
+A small ensemble size for the model means a smaller subset of that space and, therefore, smaller distances between any given random networks from the ensemble and the original network data.
 We visualize this intuition using a simple experiment in Fig.~\ref{fig:space}.
 We find without surprise that imposing different structural constraints on random network models changes the size and ``shape'' of the resulting network ensemble.
-What is less obvious, and therefore requires careful calculations, is the tradeoff between the amount of information required to parametrize these models and the gain in accuracy.
-For example, in our simple experiment, the LCM produced the model with the least dispersal while requiring less information than the CCM but much more than the CM.
-This paper therefore attempts to formalize this question within the nested family of Configuration Models: Which of these descriptive random network model best represent the structure of complex networks?
+What is less obvious, and therefore requires careful calculations, is the tradeoff between these models' accuracy and complexity.
+For example, in our simple experiment, the Layered Configuration Model (LCM) produced the ensemble with the least dispersal while requiring less information than the Correlated Configuration Model (CCM) but much more information than the CM.
+This paper formalizes this question within the nested family of Configuration Models: Which of these descriptive random network models best represents the structure of real complex networks?